-- If coercion, intimidation, threats, and/or physical force are used, there is no consent. - If a person's physical or mental disability renders them incapable of understanding the fact, nature, or extent of the sexual situation, there is no consent. - If a person is impaired by alcohol or drugs such that the person cannot understand the fact, nature, or extent of the sexual situation, there is no consent. - If a person is asleep or unconscious, there is no consent. - Consent to one form of sexual activity does not imply consent to other forms of sexual activity. - Consent can be withdrawn.
-A person who initially consents to sexual activity is deemed not to have consented to any sexual activity that occurs after he or she withdraws consent. - Consent may be deemed invalid when it is obtained in circumstances where one party exercised a position of direct authority or control over another. - A victim is not required to affirmatively/physically resist or say "stop" in order for there to be Sexual Violence/Assault.
+- If coercion, intimidation, threats, and/or physical force are used, there is no consent. - If a person's physical or mental disability renders them incapable of understanding the fact, nature, or extent of the sexual situation, there is no consent. - If a person is incapacitated by alcohol or drugs such that the person cannot understand the fact, nature, or extent of the sexual situation, there is no consent even if the person self-administered the alcohol or drugs. - If a person is asleep or unconscious, there is no consent. - Consent to one form of sexual activity does not imply consent to other forms of sexual activity. - Consent can be withdrawn.
+A person who initially consents to sexual activity is deemed not to have consented to any sexual activity that occurs after he or she withdraws consent.
+Consent can be withdrawn by verbal or physical conduct that a reasonable person would understand to indicate a desire to stop or not engage in the sexual conduct at issue. - While consent can be withdrawn, a withdrawal of consent operates going-forward.
+It does not change the consensual nature of sexual activity that has already occurred. - Being in a romantic relationship with someone does not imply consent to any form of sexual activity.

+- Consent may be deemed invalid when it is obtained in circumstances where one party exercised a position of direct authority or control over another.
+Effective consent may not exist when there is a disparity in power between the parties; an example of which is when one is in a supervisory or evaluative role over the other, such as a faculty member who is teaching a student or a director who supervises an employee. - A victim is not required to affirmatively/physically resist or say "stop" in order for there to be Sexual Violence/Assault.

-The PPAP encourages positive and healthy behaviors by noting that the majority of sexual offenses that occur on campus communities are committed by people known by their victims.
+The PPAP encourages positive and healthy behaviors by noting that the majority of sexual offenses that occur in campus communities are committed by people known by their victims.
 Often, these types of assaults are not reported to police or campus authorities because people do not think this unwanted sexual contact constitutes sexual assault since they know the assailant.
 These assailants, however, are able to continue to exploit people by manipulating that trust.
 By reporting these incidents, you will significantly decrease the likelihood that this individual can subject another person to this type of victimization.